rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>If true, the scanner driver will not complete read requests while in the middle of a macroMicroPdf sequence.
-Once a macroMicroPdf sequence has been started it must be completed or canceled before the scan driver will complete other read requests.</p>
+If true, the scanner driver will not complete read requests while in the middle of a macroMicroPdf sequence.
+Once a macroMicroPdf sequence has been started it must be completed or canceled before the scan driver will complete other read requests.
 ####Access